-What is tilt?
+What is tilt in poker?

 I’d define tilt as a play or series of plays where players mental stage prevents him or her from making the optimal play.
 The type of tilt varies depending on the player.
 Some of us go to the aggressive “I’ll win my money back no matter what, if they can outdraw so can I” type of mode, while others go to passive “I’ll lose anyway so I just checkback these nuts because it’s going to cost me less when they outdraw me” mode.
 To some it’s something in between.